KarimMFadel/doctorAppointment/README.md

     4 - Reservation [PatientId, MedicalAppointmentId]
         this table contain all reservation of patient at the specific doctor MedicalAppointment and its' timing

-**why Using Firebase:-**

-Firebase is a simple and user-friendly mobile and web application development platform developed by Google Supports the NoSQL cloud database which provides a mechanism for the storage and retrieval of data It offers,
-    [x] Real-time synchronization of data meaning every change is automatically updated to the connected clients [x] Scalability across multiple databases
-    [x] Different authentication techniques such as anonymous, password, or social [x] Application deployment on the firebase servers [x] Storing the documents in the json format